SM Spirituality Media

 What unites the mystical traditions

-Across the contemplative literatures of Christianity, Islam, Hinduism, Buddhism and Daoism — and across the secular contemplative traditions that emerged in the twentieth century — the same arc keeps reappearing.
+Across the contemplative literatures of Christianity§, Islam, Hinduism§, Buddhism§ and Daoism the same arc keeps reappearing.
+It also runs through the secular contemplative traditions that emerged in the twentieth century.
 A method of stilling.
 A recognition that what one is, fundamentally, is not what one had taken oneself to be.
 A transformation of life that follows from the recognition.
-The vocabularies are local — unio mystica, fanāʾ, kenshō, samādhi — but the structure of the report is consistent enough that scholars from William James onwards have argued for a perennial mysticism running underneath the cultural overlays.
+The vocabularies are local: unio mystica, fanāʾ, kenshō, samādhi.
+The structure of the report is consistent enough that scholars from William James onwards have argued for a perennial mysticism running underneath the cultural overlays.

 Apophatic and kataphatic

 The mystical traditions sort, roughly, into two approaches.
-The *apophatic way — via negativa — proceeds by unsaying.
-God is not this; God is not that.
-The Sanskrit equivalent is neti netinot this, not this — used by Advaita Vedāntins to point past every attribute toward what cannot be named.
-Meister Eckhart's Godhead beyond God, Pseudo-Dionysius's darkness above light*, and the non-dual recognition that the self is not any of its objects all live in this register.
+The *apophatic way, via negativa, proceeds by unsaying.
+God is not this.
+God is not that.
+The Sanskrit equivalent is neti neti, not this, not this, used by Advaita Vedāntins to point past every attribute toward what cannot be named.
+Meister Eckhart's Godhead beyond God, Pseudo-Dionysius's darkness above light*, and the non-dual§ recognition that the self is not any of its objects all live in this register.

 Where mysticism shows up in the index

-On the non-dual side: Rupert Spira, Spira's *Being Aware of Being Aware*, Adyashanti's Do Nothing, Nisargadatta's *I Am That*, and Francis Lucille.
+On the non-dual§ side: Rupert Spira, Spira's *Being Aware of Being Aware*, Adyashanti's Do Nothing, Nisargadatta's *I Am That*, and Francis Lucille.
 On the Buddhist side: Tara Brach and Jack Kornfield's *Power of Awareness* and Br.
 Troi Duc Niem from Plum Village work in the same vein with different vocabulary.
-On the Christian side: Jonathan Pageau speaks from the symbolic and iconographic tradition that fed the contemplative current.
-The Sufi side of the index is, for now, a gap — see Sufism for the acknowledgement.
+On the Christian side, Jonathan Pageau speaks from the symbolic and iconographic tradition that fed the contemplative current.
+The Sufi side of the index is, for now, a gap.
+See Sufism§ for the acknowledgement.

 What it isn't